 There is nothing like the thrill of the hunt after all.
-And anyone who has spent hours searching vintage luggage on eBay and then coming across the PERFECT vintage luggage set knows that the hunt is part of the fun.
+And anyone who has spent hours searching vintage luggage and then coming across the perfect set knows that the hunt is part of the fun.

 Whether you like the way a Louis Vuitton Keepall looks draped over your arm or you have some of your own vintage luggage to move, you landed here because you want the best value for your dollar, whether you’re buying or selling that retro luggage look.